google/xsecurelock/README.md

 * `XSECURELOCK_AUTH`: specifies the desired authentication module.
 * `XSECURELOCK_FONT`: X11 font name to use for auth_pam_x11.
 You can get a list of supported font names by running `xlsfonts`.
+* `XSECURELOCK_NO_COMPOSITE`: disables covering the composite overlay window.
+  This switches to a more traditional way of locking, but may allow desktop notifications to be visible on top of the screen lock.
+Not recommended.
 * `XSECURELOCK_PAM_SERVICE`: pam service name.
 You should have a file with that name in `/etc/pam.d`.
 * `XSECURELOCK_SAVER`: specifies the desired screen saver module.